 Research Update: The Truth About Bone BrothNovember 19, 2018

 It might contradict everything you have heard before, but I have one question for you: Is it bad to go gluten-free?
-This is such an important question, and something I think we should be digging into the science to learn more about.
-Let’s perform a deep dive on why I have quit telling people to “go gluten-free” today.
+This is such an important question.
+It’s also something I think we should be digging into the science to learn more about.
+Let’s perform a deep dive on why I quit telling people to “go gluten-free”.

 What Do We Know?

 We have a large number of studies which show that people who have chosen to go gluten-free, without celiac disease, are showing worse health outcomes in the long-term.

 This is obviously troubling.
 Especially as we see more folks embracing the idea of going gluten-free, and without considering the long-term effects on health.

 What we have are results showing that non-celiac populations:

 How can this be the case?
 We have had tonnes of experts tell us that gluten is inherently inflammatory.
 That it triggers weight gain, and that it causes blood sugar problems.
 In fact, we’re told that gluten is pretty well evil, all around.